oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Horizontal-scaling/Auto-scaling.md

 In the helidon-kubernetes project in the cloud-native-kubernetes/auto-scaling folder run the following.
 You must to replace the IP address here with the one for your ingress controller (see the expansion section above for details of how to get this if you've forgotten)

 - In a terminal window
-  -  `bash generate-load.sh 132.145.253.186`
+  -  `bash generate-load.sh 132.145.253.186 0.1`

 ```
 Itertation 1
-[]Itertation 2
+[...]Itertation 2
-[]Itertation 3
+[...]Itertation 3
-[]Itertation 4
+[...]Itertation 4
 .
 .
 .
 ```

-The script will just get the stock level data, attempting to do so about 6 times a second.
+The script will just get the stock level data, attempting to do so about 10 times a second (the 0.1 above is the time in seconds to wait after the request returns.)
+The returned data will be displayed in the [...] (for clarity here it's been removed

+- Let the script run for about 75 seconds (the iteration counter reaches over 750) This will let the load statistics level out.

 - Type Control-C to stop the script